Top Current Affairs Quiz: 19 February 2018

 19 February 2018: The Current Affairs Quizzes section of Jagranjosh aims to help every competitive exam aspirant to revise the day at ease.
-The day’s updated quizzes cover topics such as India, Iran MoUs, World Congress on Information Technology and oldest world no. 1 in tennis history among others.
-1. Which country has allowed women to open business without any male consent?
+The day’s updated quizzes cover topics such as India, Iran MoUs, World Congress on Information Technology and oldest World no. 1 in tennis history among others.

 4. India signed MoU to avoid double taxation and prevent fiscal evasion with which nation?

 5. The World Congress on Information Technology was inaugurated in which city?

 Video: Check out the latest current affairs of this week

 7. The students belonging to which state have been asked to wear slippers during exams?